Twometer/Win11OculusFix/README.md

 The most widely known solution is to enable the debug console, which opens a window in the server, making it a foreground process and bypassing the optimization.

-I found this annoying, since I always had to have the console open.
+If your console host is set to _Windows Terminal_ instead of the legacy _conhost_, this workaround will not work.
+I found this annoying, since I always had to have the console open, and could not use the Windows Terminal.

 I made this tool, which does a similar thing, but much simpler and without the annoying console window.
 It injects into the Oculus Server process, and shows a message box, preventing the FPS limit.

 ### Usage